raystack/frontier/docs/docs/tour/check-permissions.md

 # Checking permissions in SpiceDB

-In this part of the tour, we'll learn how can we use Shield's permission checking system.
+In this part of the tour, we'll learn how can we use Frontier's permission checking system.
 Through this we are going to verify all the relations we have created till now.

 We can either use the check API or `zed` tool.
 In this tour we will be using the `zed` tool.

 ## 1 Check the owner of the organization